AdityaMotale/hash_table/README.md

     - After shifting, we then add original hash value back to the shifted value.
     Which is equivalent of `hash * 33`

+    - Finally ASCII value of current character is added, and calculated value is then interchanged with `hash`.

-        > [!NOTE]
+> [!IMPORTANT]
 > In early computing, multiplication was generally more computationally expensive
 > than bitwise operations.
 Bitwise shifts and additions were faster and required
 > less hardware.
 So directly multiplying by 33 is slower then left shift and addition.

+> [!TIP]
 > But modern compilers are very good at optimizing code.
 They might even recognize
 > that `hash * 33` can be optimized using a left shift and addition, so there's
 > often no performance difference in modern systems.

-    - Finally ASCII value of current character is added, and calculated value is then interchanged with `hash`.

-4. For e.g. If our key is “ab”, in our loop we do fallowing —
+For e.g. If our key is “ab”, in our loop we do fallowing —

 ASCII value of *a* is 97 and for *b* is 98.

-> [!TIP]
+> [!NOTE]
 > ASCII, or **American Standard Code for Information Interchange**, is a character encoding
 > standard used for electronic communication.
 It assigns numeric values to letters, numerals,
 > punctuation marks, and other characters, allowing computers to represent and manipulate text